-This is the sequel to ‘The Seven Deadly Innocent Fraudulent Misinterpretations’ that I posted in October 2017 which talked about how some ‘prescription’ MMTers (using personal ‘feelings’ and anecdotal ‘stories’) were getting confused with pure ‘description’ MMT (which only uses facts, data & math).
-Since then there have been more online examples from ‘prescription’ MMTers that are either not fully grasping pure MMT; or who do, but are promoting their ideological narratives (under the guise of promoting pure MMT).
+This is the second installment of the Seventy Seven Deadly Innocent Misinterpretations that I first posted in October 2017 which also talks about how some political ‘prescription’ MMTers (relying on personal feelings and anecdotal stories) were getting confused with pure ‘description’ MMT (which only uses facts, data & math).
+Since then there have been more online examples from ‘prescription’ MMTers that are either not fully-grasping ‘description’ MMT; or who do, but are promoting their ideological narratives (under the guise of promoting pure MMT).

 Fact: Banks CAN and DO create Net Financial Assets (NFA)—as well as the federal government.

 Whenever MMTers say that the ‘gov’t deficit equals our non gov’t savings’, or ‘the gov’t red ink is our black ink’, the technical term for that ‘black ink’, those ‘savings’, is Net Financial Assets (NFA).
 Those that are uninitiated to MMT don’t use the term NFA—whenever the mainstream talks about the cumulative amount of all federal gov’t deficit spending-to-date, their technical term for it is ‘The National Debt’.